MrAirspace/aircraft-flight-schedules/README.md

 # Details - What are the Date/Times in the Datasets?
-This concerns RWY times, so lift-off time for departures and touchdown time for arrivals.
+This concerns high-level/approximated RWY times, so lift-off time for departures and touchdown time for arrivals.
+This is generally reference to the first 'ground' entry for arrivals, and the last 'ground' entry for departures.
 However, there can also be cases with more limited ADS-B coverage, where the track does not start or stop at the airport:
 ![image](https://github.com/user-attachments/assets/6c5e04a3-3268-4d6f-91cc-9f1ab479028b)

 For those cases, the beginning/end of the track has been selected as the time of the flight.
+For further implications, see section below.

 # Details - Why are There Multiple Airports Listed for a Flight?
 Similar to the section above, for those cases where the track does not start or stop at the airport, multiple airports in the vicinity of the first/last position of the ADS-B track have been listed as options.
+To nevertheless determine the plausible airport of origin/destination, validation data from [vradarserver/Andrew Whewell](https://github.com/vradarserver/standing-data/tree/main/routes/schema-01) has been included to match the aircraft flight callsign with external route data.

 # Details - How are Go-Arounds Considered?